UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Many caring consumers have pledged not to use products tested on animals, and many companies have pledged not to test on animals.
 Don’t let the FDA force companies to abandon good science.

-Please add your name to a letter that PETA scientists will share with the FDA, showing support for animal-free science that keeps lifesaving sunscreen products on the market.
+Please contact the FDA to show support for animal-free science that keeps lifesaving sunscreen products on the market.